 One of those organizations benefiting from their support has been Addison Gilbert Hospital.
 “When I first moved to Massachusetts from Indiana in 1978, a neighbor suggested Lahey Burlington as a first-rate medical organization, and I have been going there ever since,” Jim related.
 “In Gloucester, we recognized the need for a fine community hospital and became Addison Gilbert supporters.”

 In 2017, the J.M.R.
-Barker Foundation made a transformational gift to Addison Gilbert Hospital, enabling the hospital to establish a much-needed urgent care facility for residents and visitors to Cape Ann.
+Barker Foundation made a transformational gift to the Addison Gilbert Society to enable the establishment of a much-needed urgent care facility for residents and visitors to Cape Ann.
 It is expected to open in Gloucester in 2018.

 “Urgent care is a rapidly spreading approach to providing urgent but non-emergency care.
 It can offer a lower cost and more convenient location,” Jim explained.
 “But when you look at the map of where these facilities are located, they are all over the Boston area but none on Cape Ann.”
-That is why a local urgent care center — affiliated with Cape Ann’s community hospital and benefiting the entire community — caught their imaginations and earned their support.
+That is why a local urgent care center — located on Cape Ann and benefiting the entire community — caught their imaginations and earned their support.

 “It makes tremendous sense to have a local urgent care center affiliated with Addison Gilbert and Lahey.
 It ensures common medical records, high-quality care and strong communication with primary care physicians and the hospitals, which for much of the Cape Ann medical community means the Lahey system.
 It seems like such a natural way to tie everything together,” Jim stated.
 Gloucester is “exactly the place” to locate a vital urgent care center.